OrensteinLab/PrimerDesigner/docs/PD-var-ILP.md

 ```
 ## Parameters
 All parameters follow the global program settings described in the main README and are provided through command-line arguments.
-Specific parameters for PD-var-ILP include
+Specific parameters for PD-var-ILP include:

 - **num_proteins**
   The number of variants for which you want to design specific primers for.
   *Default:* 3

 - **merge_bins**
   Boolean flag for merging bins corresponding to identical non-overlapping sequences.
   *Default:* False

 - **allowed_overlap**
   Maximum allowed overlap between primer pairs from overlapping regions.
   *Default:* 6

 ## Output